Phaneron97/R-workshop/README.md

 4. Reboot if necessary

 ### Windows
-1. Download R-4.x.x from this link: https://cran.rstudio.com/bin/windows/base
+1. Download R-4.4.0 from this link: https://cran.rstudio.com/bin/windows/base
 2. Run the .EXE (if you don't know what you're doing, leave all options as default)
 3. Reboot if necessary

-### Web based
+### Web based (not recommended)
 Use Google Colab
 1. Open and login to Google Colab at https://colab.research.google.com/
 2. Create a new notebook.